Brussels Things To Do With Kids

 13. A Museum For Comic Strips

-The Comic Strip Museum is the ideal place for parents to take their children and relive their own childhood experiences with comics!
+The Comic Strip Museum is ideal for parents to take their children and relive their childhood experiences with comics!

-This Museum, or Belgian comic strip centre, situated in the center of Brussels, is devoted to presenting Belgian comics’ lengthy history and significant cultural impact.
+This Museum, or Belgian comic strip center situated in Brussels, is devoted to presenting Belgian comics’ lengthy history and significant cultural impact.
 The Museum has many graphic novels and comic books, ranging from more modern creations to timeless series like Tintin.
-The interactive and interesting displays make it the ideal vacation spot for families.
+The interactive and exciting displays make it the ideal vacation spot for families.

 You’ll learn about the life and work of the well-known Belgian cartoonist Hergé, who created Tintin, in a part of the Museum devoted to him.
 Tintin’s escapades will come to life for children in the Museum’s exhibitions and interactive displays.